 The main outcome measures are defined in the overview of the research plan.
-The primary outcome for any future implementation study will be clinically important VTE, defined as diagnostic coding of any VTE event during hospital attendance or admission, or recording of VTE as a cause of death, up to 90 days after initial risk assessment.
+The primary outcome for any future implementation study will be clinically important VTE, defined as diagnostic coding of any VTE event during hospital attendance or admission, or recording of VTE as a cause of death, up to 90 days after discharge.